hanaa-mohamed/cpprelude/docs/Allocators.md

 alloc(usize count = 1, ubyte alignment = 4);
 ```

-If there's a space available then it moves the allocation head and returns a slice pointing to the allocated memory. if there's no space then it will return an empty slice.
+If there's a space available then it moves the allocation head and returns a slice pointing to the allocated memory.
+If there's no space then it will return an empty slice.

 #### free